dotnet/docs/docs/core/tutorials/upgrade.md

 - The new version supports a new operating system
 - The new version has an important performance or security feature

-## Upgrading development environment
+## Upgrade development environment

-The .NET SDK is the primary component to install, to upgrade to a new .NET version.
+To upgrade to a new .NET version, the .NET SDK is the primary component to install.
 It includes an updated .NET CLI, build system, and runtime version.

-The .NET website offers [installers and archives](https://dotnet.microsoft.com/download) that can be downloaded and used on any supported operating system and architecture.
+The .NET website offers [installers and archives](https://dotnet.microsoft.com/download) that you can download and use on any supported operating system and architecture.

-Some operating systems have a package manager that can be used to install a new .NET version, which may be a prefered option for some users.
+Some operating systems have a package manager that you can also use to install a new .NET version, which you might prefer.

 - [macOS](https://formulae.brew.sh/cask/dotnet-sdk)
 - [Linux](https://learn.microsoft.com/dotnet/core/install/linux)
 - [Windows](https://github.com/microsoft/winget-pkgs/tree/master/manifests/m/Microsoft/DotNet/SDK)

 Visual Studio installs [new .NET SDK versions automatically](https://learn.microsoft.com/dotnet/core/porting/versioning-sdk-msbuild-vs).
-For Visual Studio users, upgrading to a newer Visual Studio version will be sufficient.
+For Visual Studio users, it's sufficient to upgrade to a newer Visual Studio version.

-## Upgrading source code
+## Upgrade source code

 The only required change to upgrade an app is updating the `TargetFramework` property in a project file to the newer .NET version.